 When love came knocking in the form of a tall, dark-haired, and handsome American, I headed south to Seattle and traded my stock ticker software for technical communication schoolbooks.

 In 2009, a co-worker at a high-tech company (who shall remain nameless because he still has a price on his head) challenged me to complete NaNoWriMo.
 I demurred for one year until he wore me out and I succumbed to the wild ride of writing 50,000 words in 30 days.
 The result was the beginnings of the tentatively titled, Book 1: OST Trilogy, and soon after, in 2010, I started using "Tessa Floreano" (a version of my name) as my pseudonym.
 Translated from Italian, it means "harvests flowers anew".

 In my early years, I spent time with my family in northern Italia.
 I've spent a portion of each of the last ten years over there, and with the help of my relatives, I've accumulated quite a bit of research.
 The yearning to blend my love of family stories with my passion for history, mystery, myth, and magic became too strong to ignore.
 So, I started a journey of weaving it all together and writing about it in two previous blogs and websites.
 When agents and publishers took a shining to my work, I decided it was high time to get myself a big girl website.

 I've been fortunate to have had some wonderful mentors along the way.
 The Writers Studio in NYC, PNWA President, Pam Binder, and teacher-extraordinaire Margie Lawson were instrumental early on.
 In 2014, I was fortunate to be among a talented group of only six female authors who joined renowned historian and #1 New York Times bestselling author, Deborah Harkness, at a week-long writing intensive at Hedgebrook.

-As for professional writing and such, I'm a multiple award-winning technical writer, former Microsoft Innovation columnist for Seattle Examiner, and a published poet.
+As for professional writing and such, I'm a multiple award-winning technical writer, former Microsoft Innovation columnist for Seattle Examiner, and a published poet, and now, a novelist.